About

 Can be either of the following:

-• bottom : Draw the title bellow the diagram.
+• bottom : Draw the title below the diagram.

 • top : Draw the title above the diagram.